 - Pedestrian Delay does not factor into scoring for Capacity Management and Mobility at non-signalized intersections.
-MPO staff changed the percent of the Capacity Management and Mobility score that the remaining three performance measures contribute to reflect conditions at non-signalized intersections: Sidewalk Presence accounts for 34 percent of the score while Curb Ramp Presence and Crosswalk Presence both account for 33 percent. - MPO staff added a Raised Crosswalk Presence performance measure to the Economic Vitality grading category for non-signalized intersections.
-Rather than Pedestrian Volumes accounting for 100 percent of the score, the non-signalized intersection PRCA allocates 70 percent of Economic Vitality grades to Pedestrian Volumes and the remaining 30 percent is determined by the Raised Crosswalk Presence score.

-• MPO staff changed scoring for the Safety grading category at nonsignalized intersections by replacing Sufficient Crossing Time (Index) with a new Lanes of Traffic performance measure and Pedestrian Signal Phase Type with a new Crossing Distance performance measure.
+MPO staff changed the percent of the Capacity Management and Mobility score that the remaining three performance measures contribute to reflect conditions at non-signalized intersections: Sidewalk Presence accounts for 34 percent of the score while Curb Ramp Presence and Crosswalk Presence both account for 33 percent. - MPO staff changed scoring for the Safety grading category at nonsignalized intersections by replacing Sufficient Crossing Time (Index) with a new Lanes of Traffic performance measure and Pedestrian Signal Phase Type with a new Pedestrian Refuge performance measure.

 Instead of simply scoring locations based on whether or not they are located within a HSIP-eligible pedestrian crash cluster, MPO staff modified Pedestrian Crash grading to consider if any pedestrian crashes are present at the location.
 Locations are deemed "Good" if data from the most recent available five-year period do not indicate a pedestrian crash at the location and if the area is not part of an HSIP-eligible pedestrian crash cluster.
 The presence of one crash over the most recent available five-year data period will downgrade a location to a score of "Fair," while two crashes earn a location a "Poor" grade.
+A "Dangerous"

-A "Dangerous" designation and score of zero is given if more than three crashes have occurred at a location over the most recent five-year data period or if it is located within a HSIP-eligible pedestrian crash cluster.
+designation and score of zero is given if more than three crashes have occurred at a location over the most recent five-year data period or if it is located within a HSIP-eligible pedestrian crash cluster.